-74 2020 WL 2772251 (E.D.
-Pa.
-2020), appeal docketed, No. 20-3602 (3d Cir.
-Dec.
-24, 2020), at 8; see supra at pp. 2-5 and infra at pp. 34-36.
+74 2020 WL 7227251, at 8; see supra at pp. 4-5 and infra at pp. 34-36.

-Memorandum to Ben Kempinen, Tim Pierce, and Members of the Standing Committee on Professional Ethics February 26, 2021 Page 19 of 36 just as fully as other speech.
-That is, there is no free speech carve-out that countenances content-based restrictions on professional speech.
+Letter to Roy Simon, Chair of Committee on Standards of Attorney Conduct, Ellen Yaroshefsky, Chair, COSAC 8.4(g) Subcommittee, and Justin Chu, Brenda Dorsett, and David Schraver January 15, 2021 Page 19 of 36 just as fully as other speech.
+That is, there is no free speech carve-out that countenances contentbased restrictions on professional speech.
 The Matal and Iancu decisions affirm that the terms used in ABA Model Rule 8.4(g) create unconstitutional viewpoint discrimination.
 In Greenberg v.
 Haggerty, a federal district court relied on these three Supreme Court cases to hold Pennsylvania's version of ABA Model Rule 8.4(g) unconstitutional on its face because it invites viewpoint discrimination.75